Scorpio The Scorpion

 Scorpio is the symbol of sex and Scorpians are passionate lovers, the most sensually energetic of all the signs.
 For them union with the beloved is a sacrament, an "outward and visible sign of an inward and spiritual grace."
 Their overriding urge in loving is to use their power to penetrate beyond themselves and to lose themselves sexually in their partners in an almost mystical ecstasy, thus discovering the meaning of that union which is greater than individuality and is a marriage of the spirit as well as of flesh.
 They are thus capable of the greatest heights of passionate transport, but debauchery and perversion are always dangers, and Scorpians can become sadistic monsters of sensuality and eroticism.
 Their feelings are so intense that even when their love is of the highest and most idealistic kind, they are nevertheless frequently protagonists in tragic, even violent romances, "star-crossed lovers" indeed.

-When we look towards Scorpius and Sagittarius we are looking towards the heart of our galaxy where the densest concentration of stars, gas and dust occurs.
+When we look towards Scorpius and Sagittarius we are looking towards the galactic center where the densest concentration of stars, gas and dust occurs.
 Naturally, this line of sight effect means that we see many stellar objects bunched together and hence the richness of this part of the sky.
-The Plough on the other hand lies well away from the centre of the galaxy and so is devoid of the fuzzy misty light we call the Milky Way best seen well away from the sodium light pollution of town and city lights.

 Hopi - Spider Woman Legends

-She who sits at the great gallactic center.
+She who sits at the great galactic center.

 Arachne, the mythical 13th sign of the zodiac was another weaver goddess;